microsoft/typespec/.chronus/changes/improvements-for-the-intellisense-of-tspconfig.yaml-2024-11-19-2-35-2.md

 ---

 Fix bug in tspconfig.yaml
-- Fix the issue that emitter option auto complete while inside "" will add extra ""`
+- Fix the issue that extra " will be added when auto completing emitter options inside ""